tomarrell/talks/go-debugging/README.md

 technologies such as Postgres, RabbitMQ, or even parallel ones such as Kubernetes cron jobs.

-From a hiring perspective, it's no longer feasible to hire developers who must have had experience with technology X. Therefore, we're investing in reducing abstractions where we can, to make our job of onboarding people easier.
+From a hiring perspective, it's no longer feasible for us to hire developers who must have had experience with technology X. Therefore, we're investing in reducing abstractions where we can, to make our job of onboarding people easier.
 Go is an important piece in that puzzle for us.

+<- slide ->

 ---